michaelficarra/FunctionalJS/README.md

 If an object containing a set of predetermined inputs and outputs is given, it will be used to initialize the internal memo collection.
 This object does not have to contain the context, just a set of values indexed by the array of arguments that would generate them.
+If only a single argument is used as input, that value may be used as the key (rather than an array containing only that value).
 The memoized function will do a context-independent comparison to check if an array containing the arguments  is a key of the given object.

 	var fn = function(n){
 		console.log('unmemoized input: '+n);